aragon/dao-templates/templates/company-board/README.md

 Create new tokens and initialize DAO for the company-board entity:

 ```
-template.prepareInstance(name, symbol, financePeriod)
+template.prepareInstance(tokenName, tokenSymbol)
 ```

-- `name`: Name for the token
+- `tokenName`: Name for the token used by share holders in the organization
-- `symbol`: Symbol for the token
+- `tokenSymbol`: Symbol for the token used by share holders in the organization
-- `financePeriod`: Initial duration for accounting periods

 Setup company-board DAO:

 ```
-template.setupInstance(name, boardHolders, shareHolders, shareStakes, boardVoteDuration, shareVoteDuration, boardSupportRequired, shareSupportRequired, boardMinAcceptanceQuorum, shareMinAcceptanceQuorum)
+template.setupInstance(name, boardHolders, shareHolders, shareStakes, boardVoteSettings, shareVoteSettings, financePeriod)
 ```

 - `name`: Name for org, will assign `[name].aragonid.eth`
 - `boardMembers`: Array of board member addresses (1 token will be minted for each board member)
 - `shareHolders`: Array of share holder addresses
 - `shareStakes`: Array of token stakes for share holders (token has 18 decimals, multiply token amount `* 10^18`)
-- `boardVoteDuration`: Time period in which a vote can be resolved for board members
-- `shareVoteDuration`: Time period in which a vote can be resolved for share holders
-- `boardSupportRequired`: Percentage of total voting power or minimum quorum that a vote needs to be approved/executed by board members
-- `shareSupportRequired`: Percentage of total voting power or minimum quorum that a vote needs to be approved/executed by share holders
-- `boardMinAcceptanceQuorum`: Percentage of the total voting power to consider when calculating support for board members
+- `boardVoteSettings`: Array of [voteDuration, supportRequired, minAcceptanceQuorum] for votes by the organization's board members
-- `shareMinAcceptanceQuorum`: Percentage of the total voting power to consider when calculating support for share holders
+- `shareVoteSettings`: Array of [voteDuration, supportRequired, minAcceptanceQuorum] for votes by the organization's share holders
+- `financePeriod`: Initial duration for accounting periods

 ## Deploying templates